gracemcken/BOOdle/README.md

 Page refreshed before button was clicked | Resolved; when adding event listener, removed () after function.
 Keys squished too much on smaller screens | Resolved; added height reduction in media queries.
 After game over appears, user can still erase letters and continue trying new words in the last row | Unresolved (Part of me likes this bug as it's nice for those who get frustrated easily.
 Like me for example.)
-JSHint error showing togglePlay() being unused as was being called in index.html file |
+JSHint error showing togglePlay() being unused as was being called in index.html file | Resolved; removed function from index.html file and added event listener to JavaScript file instead.

 ## Known Issues
 - On smaller screen sizes, the keyboard becomes slightly more squished.
 I attempted to fix this to the best of my ability but I feel this is still an issue.